roisinoreilly/nc-games2/README.md

 ## Background

-This is an API built for the purpose of accessing application data programmatically.
+This is an API built for the purpose of accessing application data programmatically, and was built as part of my backend project.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 ## Installation